JaneliaSciComp/SOFIMA-scripts/README.md

 second dependent one (2d-invmap.py) which uses only the CPU and also a lot of RAM.  data loading and saving code is in a plugin (see data-\*.py).

+a similar workflow exists for 3d data, which aligns the overlapping portions of two volumes instead of just two adjacent slices.

 # installation

 ```